-- Location for junior enlisted to sleep who travel outside 50 miles. - Location of incidental sleeping area within the facility. - POC for issues relating to incidental sleeping within the facility. - Reiterating that cots and Reiterating that there sleeping bags should be used by Soldiers. - Number of sleeping Soldiers the facility can accommodate. - Location and phone numbers for nearest fire dept., police dept., and 24 hour medical facility.
+- Location for junior enlisted to sleep who travel outside 50 miles. - Location of incidental sleeping area within the facility. - incidental sleeping within the facility. - sleeping bags should be used by Soldiers. - Soldiers the facility can accommodate. - Location and phone numbers for nearest fire dept., police dept., and 24 hour medical facility.